 - Serve baked beans with a plate of sausages and my crispy potato fries, or alongside a slide of potato frittata.

 - Add some to a dish of bolognese for extra goodness and flavour.

-- Make some homemade sausage rolls and serve with baked beans for an easy light lunch.
+- Make some homemade sausage rolls and serve them with baked beans for an easy light lunch.